 Recruiters aren’t just sourcing for any candidate.
-They are scouring their network searching for the highest quality active and passive job seekers in order to develop a talent pool for your unique job opening.
+They are scouring your candidate.
+Using their rich network, they are hunting down the highest quality active and passive job seekers in order to develop a talent pool for your unique job opening.

 Ignoring the candidates your recruiter recommends

 The sourcing process can be long and arduous, which is why you hired a recruiter!
-When a recruiter sends you a potential hire, it’s because his or her skills and experience align with your job spec.
+When a recruiter presents a candidate, it’s because his or her skills and experience align with your job spec.
 Trust your recruiter.
 Take a look at the candidate.
 Otherwise you’re slowing down the hiring process you hired her to expedite!

 Low-balling the talent